deathdric/infrastructure-setup-scripts/conjur/README.md

 #### Configure LDAP authentication

-I assume that you have setup an LDAP server following [this procedure](../ldap/README.md) and have created the same people accounts.
+I assume that you have set up an LDAP server following [this procedure](../ldap/README.md) and have created the same people accounts.
 In order to make those accounts available on conjur, we need to :

 - Create those users in conjur